Undergraduate course information

 Students with disabilities

 Students in the Bachelor of Nursing, the Bachelor of Nursing Bachelor of Arts in International Studies, Bachelor of Midwifery or the Bachelor of Midwifery Bachelor of Creative Intelligence and Innovation must undertake nursing and/or midwifery practice placements as a prerequisite to satisfactory course completion.
-Information regarding the practice placement procedures for students with disabilities is available from special needs in the University-wide general information.
+Information regarding the practice placement procedures for students with disabilities is available from Accessibility in the University-wide general information.

 Accident and incident reporting

 Any student or staff member involved in an accident, injury or incident while on clinical placement must complete a standard accident/incident form.
 Both the student and their supervising facilitator or educator are required to complete the form, in addition to any other form/s required by the facility.
-For more information and to access the standard form, go to: UTS: Safety and Wellbeing.

 If an injury sustained by a student raises doubts about the student's ability to attend subsequent nursing or midwifery practice experiences, the matter should be referred to the Director of Clinical Practice.